-New York Life offers 10 different types of life insurance plans including term, whole, and universal life, as well as several group insurance plans.
-Additionally, they offer three special plans for AARP members and veterans.
+New York Life offers 8 different types of life insurance plans including term, whole, and universal life, as well as several group insurance plans.
+Additionally, they offer three special plans for AARP members.
 New York Life’s financial stability is the highest possible as rated by AM Best, with a rating of A++ (Superior).

 New York Life offers term life insurance plans that have a maximum issue age of 75 and include conversion options, which make it possible to lock in a low rate and convert to a permanent policy later without having to take a new medical exam.
 The level premium convertible plan is available for 10- and 20-year terms.

 New York Life also offers several riders that can make life insurance even more beneficial for policyholders over 50: